-Newcastle United could be without up to seven players for Saturday’s Premier League clash with Manchester City at the Etihad Stadium.
+Newcastle United are set to be without up at least six players for Saturday’s Premier League clash with Manchester City at the Etihad Stadium.

 Star midfielder Bruno Guimaraes could be sidelined until April with a hamstring injury, while defender Emil Krafth is set to miss the rest of the season after undergoing knee surgery.